How to buy carbon credits in Australia

 How do carbon credits work in Australia?

-How does buying carbon offsets work when you use a company to provide credits that fund emissions reductions projects?
+How does buying carbon offsets work when you use a company to provide credits that fund emissions reduction projects?

 How to buy carbon offsets

 Purchasing carbon credits in Australia is not a simple process.
 If your organisation does not have an account with the Clean Energy Regulator you will not be able to purchase any Australian Carbon Credit Units.
 In this case, you will need to have a Carbon retailer offset your carbon footprint on your behalf.